-Sexually transmitted diseases are recently becoming the most discussed infection all over the world.
+Sexually transmitted disease types, symptoms and screening Sexually transmitted diseases are recently becoming the most discussed infection all over the world.
 Everyone who is sexually active should be tested at some point, but the type of test and when will depend on the individual’s risk factor.

 Carrying out a test may not be required, but if recommended by your health provider and you get diagnosed, here is a piece of good news; most STDs are treatable.